 And, at the end of the day, when you come back to your chalet or chalet hotel, someone else will be doing the cooking and washing up.
 Who knows?
 Bing Crosby may even be playing on the music system as you help yourself to another mince pie.

 The only pity about Christmas ski holidays is they come early in the season, which can cause problems with the snow cover in low-lying resorts.
 So if you’re worried about the white stuff there is a simple expedient: build some altitude into your plans, and make sure your chosen resort has a good snow-making system.
 Above 2000m the snow cannons will be able to compensate for Mother Nature’s shortfall.

 “But what about the festive meal, Christmas tree, crackers and presents?”
 I hear you say.
 Turkey with all the trimmings is available in every chalet or chalet-hotel, although Christmas lunch becomes Christmas dinner so it doesn’t get in the way of the skiing.

 Meanwhile, in European hotels, the big gala dinner is usually on the night of December 24, and often adds a local twist to the celebrations, with traditional music and carols.

 Just remember to be sensible about presents.
 This is not be the Christmas to give your children new bikes.
 Think “small and interesting” instead: maybe something that they can use on the trip, like walkie-talkies.
 And remember shops in the resort can help with last-minute skier-friendly stocking fillers.

 So, where should you go?
-Here, I have to declare a special love for Austria, where I spent seven wonderful years in my early days in travel.
-But there are lots more options which are either high-altitude or romantic – or both.
+There are lots more options which are either high-altitude or romantic – or both.